TharinduTS/ind_comparisons_trop_cal_mello_2024/README.md

 dev.off()
 ```

-Then I did plot first 20mb data with the following R script
+Then I did plot first 20mb data with the same way

+I did repeat this two more times with different seed values and outfile names to check whether results are reproducable

 # PI/Nucleotide diversity for individuals